Woodleaf (Master of the House)

 Macy: I don’t recall that quote.

 Woodleaf: It was one of the quotes in the book, I mailed to Burroughs, that impressed him so much that he decided to invite me to move to Lawrence, Kansas so I could be with him everyday.
-That was after he said, “I have found your thesis to be sound.”
+That was after he said to me, “I have found your thesis to be sound.
+The will to Great Cultural Figuredom is always a murderous one.”

-Macy: Yes, I do recall you speaking about your meetings and all the things he was telling you.
+Macy: Yes, I do recall you speaking about your meetings with Burroughs and all the things he was telling you.
 His sagely wisdom passed down to you when you were a young man.

-Woodleaf: I pretended I was the director of a non-existent chamber music group, when people asked me what I did for my career, I said I was the director of a chamber music choir in Los Angeles.
+Woodleaf: When I was still young, and people asked me what I did for my career, I said I was the director of a chamber music and choir group in Los Angeles.
 When they asked where I went to school, I said, The New School of Social Research.
+Now that I am old, people assumed I’m retired and they no longer ask me what I do for a living.
 Most of the people who attended my early concerts fled in terror, until only a few brave souls remained.
 I was conducting a group of musicians playing a dirge for a Brown Pelican with a pliers.
 Did no one get my joke?
 After that I had to start making it harder for people to leave in the middle of my concerts.

-Macy: Why not make a YouTube Video with you waving your stick around and S. Owl singing or playing something?
-There is still time to make S. Owl more real.
+Macy: Why not make a YouTube Video with you waving your stick around and S. Owl singing or playing something? (urgently) There is still time to make S. Owl more real.
+Please do it!

 Woodleaf dramatic aside: See how quickly Foolish Macy begins to believe things I say over and over.
 It’s like she is hypnotized.
 Yes, Macy that is my pet name for you, Foolish Macy.

-Woodleaf Normal Speaking Voice: S. Owl is supposed to be rich, like you Ann, and supposed to be giving money to the poor masses.
+Woodleaf (Normal Speaking Voice): S. Owl is supposed to be rich, like you Ann, and supposed to be giving money to poor orphans.
 Like AnnaLynne McCord, the actress from 90210, S. Owl is also a philanthropist.
 That makes it seem like I am really rich, which makes me feel happy and successful.
-Just knowing that everybody knows that I am married to Squirrely Owl, and I’m rich, makes me happy.
+Just knowing that everybody knows that I am married to Squirrely Owl, and I’m rich, makes me happy!

 Squirrely Owl makes these records (distributed by my fake company Revolving Records,) but of course nobody wants to buy, The Squirrely Records, or should I say, cassettes.
 Nobody would actually buy anything that I made anyway, due to my tendency to just keep the money, and not send them anything.
 It some cases that was the Big Reveal.
 That is why my PayPal Account was cancelled.
 I can’t make it back to Juniper Hills very often to look in P O Box 666 for any checks.
 The Dreamachine was too much work to mail, the cardboard top would get bent in the shipping.
 I had a hearty laugh at the buyers expenses in my quest for Infinite Trolling.
 I was trolling before the Internet existed.
 I would leave people notes under their windows.